 Albeit, every person and every relationship is different, so there isn't one clear solution to the situation you're currently in, but by being open and communicating to both of your boys, you may be able to find the answers you're searching for.
-If you need more guidance on how to address this situation, Columbia students can make an appointment with Counseling and Psychological Services by calling x4-2878.
+If you need more guidance on how to address this situation, you may find it helpful to talk to a counselor or other mental health professional.

 Remember, there are plenty of other four letter words related to sex and relationships, but one of the most important is "talk," so speak up!